mclougjd/glacia-json/README.md

-# glacia-json
+# glacia
-JSON file version of glacia code
+Demonstration for Eli of a API integration